About Vita Beata

 How does Vita Beata work?

-Vita Beata is designed to provide supplementary reflection and discussion for homeschooled children using specific Classical Studies and Literature curricula designed by Memoria Press.
+Vita Beata is designed to provide supplementary reflection and discussion for homeschooled children using specific literature, Classical Studies, history, and supplemental American Studies curricula designed by Memoria Press.

-Weekly discussions will last about 45 minutes, but may vary in length depending on the number of students in a class and how well they participate.
-The moderators will use the MP Teacher guides to facilitate coverage of comprehension questions, vocabulary, discussion questions, as well as their own Socratic questions to cover the material.
+Weekly discussions for elementary literature, American Studies, and Famous Men classes will last about 45 minutes.
+Middle school and high school literature, classical studies, and history classes will be 45 minutes - 1 hour.
+Classes may vary in length depending on the number of students in a class and how well they participate.
+The moderators will use the Memoria Press Teacher guides to facilitate coverage of comprehension questions and discussion questions as well as their own Socratic questions to cover the material.
 Students will be encouraged to share any enrichment activities they may have completed, and some moderators may provide review games that cover material on MP quizzes and tests.

-Classes meet in their virtual classroom at their assigned time.
-Each class can have up to 9 students.
+Classes meet in their virtual classroom at their assigned time each week.
+Our elementary classes will have 6-8 students, middle school classes 8-10 students, and high school classes up to 10-12 students.

 See here to be sure you have a system that will support the online classroom platform.